iksnae/knockoutmde/README.md

 - `src/lib/i18n` - Localization files and configuration
 - `src/lib/components` - Reusable UI components
 - `src/routes` - SvelteKit routes and pages
+- `src/mocks` - Test mocks for SvelteKit modules

+## Testing

+The project uses Vitest and Testing Library for unit and component testing.
+The test coverage includes:

+- **Utilities**: Tests for path handling and metadata utilities
+- **i18n Module**: Tests for localization setup and functionality
+- **Components**: Tests for core UI components
+  - Header
+  - Footer
+  - LanguageSwitcher

+To add more tests, follow these guidelines:

+1. Use the appropriate mock modules from `src/mocks` when testing code that depends on SvelteKit modules
+2. Write tests that use DOM queries directly for more reliable component testing
+3. Group related tests using describe blocks
+4. Use test doubles (mocks and spies) for external dependencies

 ## Deployment